Winter School Speakers

 Rodrigo Cetina Presuel

-Rodrigo Cetina Presuel is Associate Dean for Education and Academic Affairs, the Coordinator of the Master in Public and Social Policies and a Senior Lecturer at the the Barcelona School of Management at Pompeu Fabra University (UPF-BSM).
+Rodrigo Cetina Presuel is the Associate Dean for Education and Academic Affairs, the Coordinator of the Masters in Public and Social Policies and a Senior Lecturer at the the Barcelona School of Management at Pompeu Fabra University (UPF-BSM).
 He holds a PhD in Communication Law and Policy from the Complutense University of Madrid, and a Master’s in International Law from IEB/ISDE as well as a Bachelor´s degree in Law.

 Before joining UPF-BSM he was a Researcher at the Institute for Global Law and Policy at Harvard Law School and served as Executive Director of the RCC at Harvard University.
 He has held several international faculty, research, and teaching positions, among others at Harvard University, New York University (NYU), Emerson College, Lasell University, and at the City University of New York (CUNY).